mnzaki/ng-fx/README.md

 ```

 ## Using animations
-ngFx makes it so simple to use animations by tying into `ngAnimate` and [all the hooks]('https://code.angularjs.org/1.4.7/docs/guide/animations') it provides.
+ng-fx makes it so simple to use animations by tying into `ngAnimate` and [all the hooks]('https://code.angularjs.org/1.4.7/docs/guide/animations') it provides.

 ### First animation
-After installing ngFx, using the animations are as easy as declaring css classes on elements.
+After installing ng-fx, using the animations are as easy as declaring css classes on elements.
 ```html
 <div ng-if="show" class="fx-fade-normal"></div>
 ```
 Few things happening here.
 First, we must tie into animations from `ngAnimate`, in this case we're attaching an animation to the `enter` and `leave` hooks of `ng-if`.
 Next we declare the animation type by using the `fx` namespace followed by the animation name (`fx-fade-normal`).
 Place this in the class of the element.
-That's it. ngFx has an api to adjust the animations' speed, ease, and to stagger or not.
-Here's a list of all the [animations ngFx supports](https://github.com/Hendrixer/ngFx/blob/master/animationList.txt)
+That's it. ng-fx has an api to adjust the animations' speed, ease, and to stagger or not.
+Here's a list of all the [animations ng-fx supports](https://github.com/Hendrixer/ngFx/blob/master/animationList.txt)

 ### Adjusting speed
-ngFx looks like innocent css animations.
+ng-fx looks like innocent css animations.
 They are ran like css animations (performance!!!) but they are indeed dynamic like js animations as well.
 Here's how we can adjust the speed of an animation.
 ```html
 <div ng-show="error" class="fx-fade-up fx-speed-342"></div>
 ```